Kelvin0221/ONI-Rocket-Calculator/README.md

 This application DOES NOT guarantee it will be error-free, secure, or meet your specific needs.

 Please read "Disclaimer section within the application for further informations.

+NOTE: To see or verify formula, you can refer to ONI Rocket Calc List.xlsx.